 In accordance with Emerging Issues Task Force (EITF) Issue 88-18, Sale of Future Revenues, the FARA transaction is in substance a financing arrangement, or loan, that will be repaid by the Company.
 The minimum repayment amount would be \$17 million, the amount of the unconditional put option held by the Deerfield Affiliates, plus royalties paid during the term of the agreement on sales of MUSE and, if approved, avanafil.
 Accordingly, the Company has recorded the advances from the Deerfield Affiliates, net of the \$2 million option right payment and related fees and expenses, as a loan.
 The loan balance will increase as additional advances are received.
 The loan balance will increase quarterly up to the minimum amount owed of \$17 million.
 The minimum amount to be recorded is lower than the contractual amounts owed if the Company exercises its call option of \$23 million to \$26 million, or if the Deerfield Affiliates require the Company to purchase the shares as a result of a "Major Transaction" (see Note 7: "Deerfield Financing").
-Using the interest method under APB Opinion No. 21, Interest on Receivables and Payables, interest expense on the loan will be calculated and recognized over three years, which is the estimated term of the loan based on the earliest date that the Deerfield Affiliates could require the Company to repay the amounts advanced.
-The Deerfield Affiliates will receive a quarterly payment based on net sales of MUSE.
+Using the interest method under APB Opinion No. 21, Interest on Receivables and Payables, interest expense on the loan will be calculated and recognized over three years, which is the estimated term of the loan based on net sales of MUSE.
 The initial imputed effective annual interest rate on the financing was approximately 32% as calculated based upon quarterly advances under the FARA, up to a loan balance of \$17 million, offset by the estimated quarterly royalty payments to the Deerfield Affiliates.
 The imputed interest rate was revised to 33% at December 31, 2008 based on the actual royalty payments made and the timing of payments and advances in 2008.
-The imputed effective interest rate is utilized for purposes of calculating the interest expense only and does not reflect the amount of royalty paid to the Deerfie
+The imputed effective interest rate is utilized for purposes of calculating the interest expense only and does not reflect the amount of royalty paid to the Deerfield Affiliates on a quarterly basis.
+Quarterly royalty payments are based on a percentage of net MUSE sales at a rate substantially lower than the imputed effective interest